SergeAx/health-go/README.md

 ![Go](https://github.com/SergeAx/health-go/workflows/Go/badge.svg)

+This is a stripped down fork of `github.com/nelkinda/health-go` by @SergeAx.

+My goals were:

+1. Get rid of *massive* number of deps
+2. get rid of build errors under Windows due to using Linux-specific syscalls.

-Golang implementation of the upcoming [IETF RFC Health Check Response Format](https://tools.ietf.org/id/draft-inadarei-api-health-check-04.html) for HTTP APIs.
+Golang implementation of the upcoming [IETF RFC Health Check Response Format](https://tools.ietf.org/id/draft-inadarei-api-health-check-06.html) for HTTP APIs.

 ## Usage
 In your go program,

 1. Create the health Handler.
-1. Add the handler to your mux/server.
+2. Add the handler to your mux/server.

 ```go
 package main